Congregation of the Sisters of Misericorde: History

 The sisters came to New York City in 1887, and the following year opened the New York Mothers' Home of the Sisters of Misericorde at 106 W.123rd St. They later purchased a large house at 531 E.86th St., partly with a loan from the Emigrant Industrial Savings Bank.

 The order was particularly sensitive to the social stigma attached to a woman who had born an illegitimate child.
 The sisters perceived that, by precluding other employment, this often tended to force a woman into prostitution, and in some cases infanticide.

-It seems very questionable that sentiment ...which affixes upon illegitimate motherhood of a young girl the stigma of irreparable infamy, does not, in the majority off cases, accomplish more evil than good.
-To assert that by maternity out of marriage ...a housemaid is hence unfit to care for children, and ...should be turned forthwith, and without warning upon the streets, as the pitiless law of England today permits, ...is not merely false, but the underlying sentiment that inspires such action is both inexpedient and unjust.
+It seems very questionable that sentiment... which affixes upon illegitimate motherhood of a young girl the stigma of irreparable infamy, does not, in the majority of cases, accomplish more evil than good.
+To assert that by maternity out of marriage... a housemaid is hence unfit to care for children, and... should be turned forthwith, and without warning upon the streets, as the pitiless law of England today permits... is not merely false, but the underlying sentiment that inspires such action is both inexpedient and unjust.